sf-wdi-25/notes/week-02-working-with-objects/day-01-iterators/dusk-iterators/README.md

 ###array.map()###
 Similar to `forEach()`, `map()` traverses an array; this method, however, performs whatever callback function you pass into it as an argument on each element.

 Often we want to do more than just perform an action, like console.log(), on every loop.
 When we actually want to modify/manipulate our array, map is our best friend!

+Example - double every number in an array

 ```JavaScript
 var numbers = [1, 4, 9];